-- In the UI: from the entity explorer, select an entity from the index.
+- UI: From the entity explorer, select an entity from the index.
 On the Summary page you can see all the tags that have been added to the entity, as well as the entity's guid, account ID, and App ID.

-- Using the API: use NerdGraph to read the existing tags for an entity.
+- API: Use NerdGraph to read the existing tags for an entity.

 After you select an entity from the entity explorer, New Relic automatically shows corresponding metadata about it.
 Depending on the type of entity (services, hosts, browser or mobile apps, etc.), you can tag, view, facet, search, or query the metadata in several ways, such as:

 The New Relic account ID associated with an entity defines what permissions someone has to view or manage data.